rasta-mouse/OST-C2-Spec/README.md

 ### Receipt of LINK-REP

-The team server MUST decrypt the child’s metadata and register it as a new session/callback or update the existing parent-child relationships in the case of an unlink & link.
+The team server MUST decrypt the child's metadata and register it as a new session/callback or update the existing parent-child relationships in the case of an unlink & link.

 ### Generation of LINK-ACK